Plan hybrid connectivity between Skype for Business Server and Teams

 - Users from both environments can communicate with each other.

 - The on-premises Active Directory is authoritative.
-All users should be created in the on-premises Active Directory first, and then synchronized to Azure AD.
+All users should be created in the on-premises Active Directory first, and then synchronized to Microsoft Entra ID.
 Even if you intend for the user to be homed online, you must first create the user in the on-premises environment, and then move the user to online to ensure the user is discoverable by on-premises users.

 Before a user can be moved online, the user must be assigned a Teams license as well as Skype for Business Online (Plan 2).
 Assignment of the Skype for Business Online license is required even after retirement of Skype for Business Online.
 If your users want to take advantage of additional online features, such as Audio Conferencing or Phone System, you need to assign them the appropriate license in Microsoft 365.